Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene

+Sufficiently below $T_{\rm hx}$, the decay takes a distinct form shown in Eq.~(\ref{eq:pwr-spinrelaxT-2}), where the factor $(1-m_{2Q_F})$ weights the disordered part of the localized spins.
+As mentioned, the formation of a helix induces a partial gap in the domain wall spectrum, which suppresses the relaxation channel from the gapped modes, giving rise to a rate of exponential form.
+As shown in the inset of Fig.~\ref{fig:spinrelaT}, the relaxation is thus dominated by the remaining gapless modes, characterized by the effective parameter $\bar{K}$.
+Consequently, we obtain a generalized power-law decay distinct from the conventional exponential suppression in fully gapped systems~\cite{Single-CNT-NMR-PRL,Dora-PRL-NMR-CNT-spinrelaxation}.
+Additionally, upon approaching the magnon-induced singularity, the excitation velocity vanishes and the density of states becomes singular, leading to a divergence in the low-temperature regime of Fig.~\ref{fig:spinrelaT}.

-For temperatures slightly below $T_{\rm hx}$, the crossover behavior in this regime (dashed curves in Fig.~\ref{fig:spinrelaT}) may require further analysis beyond our approach to identify an additional crossover scale~\cite{Vayrynen-MagneticHelicalEdge-PRB-2016,Hsu:2021}.
+For temperatures slightly below $T_{\rm hx}$, the crossover behavior in this regime (dashed curves in Fig.~\ref{fig:spinrelaT}) may require further analysis beyond our approach~\cite{Vayrynen-MagneticHelicalEdge-PRB-2016,Hsu:2021}.
+To access this additional crossover scale, one should consider the dynamics of the local moments and the increased thermal population of magnons, which may influence the polarization of the local spins and thereby affect the spin relaxation rate.
 Nevertheless, the primary prediction here is the distinct power laws in Eqs.~\eqref{eq:pwr-spinrelaxT-1}--\eqref{eq:pwr-spinrelaxT-2}.
 Notably, our numerical results for typical parameters indicate that the power law in the helix phase is generally steeper (specifically, $\alpha + 2\bar{K} - 2 > 2 - 2g^x_{\inter}$).
 Given the nanoscale nature of our target systems, the predicted features can be detected through resistively-detected spin resonance experiments~\cite{Resistive-NMR-Klitzing,Book-Resistive-NMR,muraki-science-2006,muraki-2007-PRL,muraki:2012,muraki:2014,RDESR-TBG}.

-\textit{Paramagnetic susceptibility.--} We also examine the paramagnetic susceptibility $\chi_{u} = \mu_0 (\partial M/\partial B)$ with the permeability $\mu_0$, the total magnetization $M$ of the electron subsystem, and the in-plane external magnetic field $B\hat{\bm{n}}$ forming an angle $\varphi$ with the domain wall direction [$\hat{\bm{n}}=(\sin \varphi, \; 0, \; \cos\varphi)$].
-Taking into account the helix-induced effective field and electron-magnon coupling, we obtain the contribution to the paramagnetic susceptibility,